apache/datafusion/docs/source/contributor-guide/index.md

 ### What Features are Good Fits for DataFusion?

-DataFusion is designed to highly extensible, and many features can be implemented as extensions without changing the core of DataFusion.
+DataFusion is designed to be highly extensible, and many features can be implemented as extensions without changing the core of DataFusion.
 Support for new functions, data formats, and similar functionality can be added using those extension APIs, and there are already many existing community supported